ItzCrazyKns/Perplexica/README.md

 6. Wait a few minutes for the setup to complete.
 You can access Perplexica at http://localhost:3000 in your web browser.

 **Note**: After the containers are built, you can start Perplexica directly from Docker without having to open a terminal.

+#### Exposing to network

+If you wish to expose Perplexica to your network and use it accross all devices on that network you can read [NETWORKING.md](https://github.com/ItzCrazyKns/Perplexica/blob/master/docs/installation/NETWORKING.md).

 ### Non-Docker Installation